 - Educational visits

 There is a continuation of the advice against domestic overnight and overseas educational visits.
 Non-overnight domestic educational trips are able to resume in September but, again, thought needs to be given to try and reflect the protective measures (such as bubbles) that have been put in place.
-We would stress that the position in July may yet change nearer to September, so please do refer back to the guidance nearer the start of term.

 - Extra-curricular provision